Feat-FeAR/logSpace/content/docs/coding/functional_1.md

 # Functional Programming

+If you approached coding with an imperative object-oriented language such as __C++__ or __Java__, the functional programming paradigm may look like something perverse to you.
+If, on the other hand, you have affinity for calculus, programming in terms of functions will sound more natural and familiar.
+Finally, if like me you have a Physics master's degree AND started programming with __C++__, well, it may be time for you to come to terms with your mind.
+Let me give it a try...

 ## Create a function
 In __JavaScript__ you can create functions in 2 ways:
 * by Function Declaration